libremfg/rhize-docs/content/deploy/install/services.md

 $ helm upgrade --install router -f router.yaml {{< param application_name >}}/router -n {{< param application_name >}}
 ```

+## Optional: change service configuration

+The services installed in the previous step have many parameters that you can configure for your performance and deployment requirements.
+Review the full list in the [Service configuration]({{< relref "/reference/service-config" >}}) reference.

 ## Troubleshoot

 For general Kubernetes issues, the [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) is great for troubleshooting, and you can configure it to be accessible through the browser.